souhir1/Surface-Defect-Classification-with-TensorFlow/README.md

 - Converted the dataset to tf.data.TFRecordDataset format, applying a custom feature schema for tf.train.Example.
 - Generated train and test directories, each containing individual sample TFRecord files.
-- The **Tf-records-samples-for-inference** repository contains samples of the prepared data .
+- The **Tfrecords-samples-for-inference** repository contains samples of the prepared data .

 ## Task 2: Classification